 June 1st marked the official start of hurricane season, and while we’re hoping for an uneventful season, it’s best to be prepared.
 From supplies to keep on hand to resources from the National Hurricane Center, we have you covered.

-Here are some tools and supplies to keep at your home:
+Here are some tools and supplies to keep in your home:

 - Flashlight and extra batteries

 - Plastic cups, plates and utensils

 - Plastic storage containers, baggies and trash bags

 It’s a good idea to have a three-day supply of water and non-perishable food.
 Choose foods that require no refrigeration, preparation or cooking and little to no water to prepare.
 Best practice is to store one gallon of water per person per day.
 Be sure to keep water in containers that won’t decompose or break.

 Good options for food include:

 - Ready-to-eat canned meats, fruits and vegetables

 - Canned juices